jdevries3133/low_traffic_deployment/README.md

 I have a kubernetes cluster with three nodes running in my home.
 This module deploys to that kubernetes cluster (or any cluster).
 For more details on my cluster, see [homelab_cluster](https://github.com/jdevries3133/homelab_cluster)

+## PostgreSQL Connection

+PostgreSQL connection details will be injected into the container as the following environment variables:

+- `POSTGRESQL_DB`
+- `POSTGRESQL_USERNAME`
+- `POSTGRESQL_PASSWORD`
+- `POSTGRESQL_HOST`

+The port will always be the standard Postgres port of `5432`.